VinaFu/Azure-900/README.md

   Regions & Availigility Zones

       Regions:
             Definition:      A region is a set of datacenters deployed within a latency-defined perimeter and connected through a dedicated regional low-latency network.
-            How to choose:    Location(minimize the latency), Fetures(limitations according to regions), Price Availability Zones:
+            How to choose:     Location(minimize the latency), Fetures(limitations according to regions), Price Paired Region:     配对区域 two Azure regions within the same geographic area to provide geographically redundant solutions

-            Paired Region:
+      Availability Zones:
+            Within a region and each zone has its own separate power, cooling and networking.
+Used for protection data from failures.

+Virtual Machine:

+      VMs is the core of Azure compute
+      A virtual machine is your machine exclusively
+      X buy, own or control any hardware
+      An IaaS offering, u responsible
+      take advantage of Azure tools
+      Price goes up as resources go up

+Scale sets: automaticaaly adjust to the volumn/ capacity.

+App Services: An easy way to host and manage your web application

+      A PaaS offering on Azure
+      Web Apps are used to host web sites and web aaplications Web Apps for containers can host your existing container images API Apps can host your data backend services

+Azure Container Instance - put all the things together?

+Azure Kubernetes Service/ K8s - manage lots of containers in Azure (Greek for "governor/ capitain")

+      replicate container architectures
+      Standard Azure Services Included
+      ACR - Azure Ccontainer Registry